| Guests are very welcome to join us at all Pioneers SA events

 Cost: Members $5 Guests $10 Maximum 100 people | Wednesday 25 March 10.30am – 12.30pm SM-02 SameShips - 'Isabella Watson'

 The 'Isabella Watson' made two voyages to South Australia.
 The first departed London on 17 December, 1844, and Plymouth on 21 December, 1844.
 She arrived in Port Adelaide on 3 April 1845 carrying 119 assisted emigrants, mainly from Devon and Cornwall.
 Returning to the UK later that year, she departed London commanded by Captain A G Thompson and arrived in Port Adelaide on 14 May 1846.
 Come along for morning tea and share your stories Cost: $5 per person.
-Bookings & payment in advance would be appreciated.
+Bookings & payment in advance appreciated

 |